 The Race to Save the Last Piece of a City's Chinatown

-In Rancho Cucamonga, Calif., the only surviving remnant of the valley’s once-thriving Chinatown -- a two-story, c.
-1919 house -- faces an uncertain future, and local preservation and Chinese American heritage groups are fighting to save it.
+In Rancho Cucamonga, California, the only surviving remnant of the valley’s once-thriving Chinatown—a two-story, circa 1919 house—faces an uncertain future, and local preservation and Chinese American heritage groups are fighting to save it.

 “All the agriculturally centered communities in this area had their Chinatowns,” says Eugene Moy, vice president of the Chinese Historical Society of Southern California.
 “Unfortunately, many are gone.
 There should be recognition of this forgotten piece of our history.”

 Rancho Cucamonga’s Chinatown, Moy says, began in the 1880s as a small settlement of wooden houses built to accommodate the many Chinese workers in the area, who found employment on local farms and vineyards.

 Today, all that’s left of the settlement is the so-called China House, built shortly after a fire ravaged much of the community in 1919.

 After many of the Chinese residents left the area, a local family purchased China House in the 1940s, where they lived for more than 40 years.
 In 1988, the Cucamonga Valley Water District (CVWD) purchased the property—a designated city landmark—and today it sits vacant, boarded up and deteriorating behind a chain link fence.

 In 2012, the CVWD arranged for a structural engineering firm to inspect the structure.
 The firm concluded the building was both structurally unsound and a safety hazard, and recommended its immediate removal.

 Working with the city, the CVWD discussed ways to save materials from the building for future use, should it be demolished, and to build a monument recognizing the historic site.